tkambler/sftp-server/README.md

 Authentication is implemented by including a callback function (`sftp.auth`) within the options that are passed when creating a new instance of SFTPServer (see previous example).
 When a user attempts to sign in, this function will be passed the username and password provided by the client.
 A promise should be returned.
 A rejected promise indicates a sign-in failure, while a resolution indicates success.

+Once authenticated, a user is only allowed to interact with files that belong to them.
+User `A` cannot see user `B`'s files, and vice-versa.

 Optionally, you may choose to resolve the returned promise with an object describing the various SFTP commands that the connecting client should be allowed to perform.
 By default, _all_ commands are enabled.
 Select commands can be individually disabled as shown below.

 ```